imgag/ClinCNV/README.md

 chrI[char, "chr" is a prefix] \t startCoord[int] \t endCoord[int] \t gcContent[real, from 0 to 1] \t genesName[character comma delimited] \n
 ```

+If you have small panels or just want to call CNVs smaller than exon (but not shorter than 120bp) - follow [this procedure](https://github.com/GermanDemidov/segmentation_before_CNV_calling) BEFORE you prepare .bed file with GC-content annotation and gene names!
+Since you'll have to reannotate them answer.

 Example of `.bed` (here and below we provide only one line, assuming that there are as many as needed):

 ```